ClareWalker/udacity-ML/README.md

-# udacity-projects
+# Projects completed during "Intro to Machine Learning with PyTorch"
-projects completed as part of Udacity nanodegrees
+Nanodegree completed in 2021